If you had been worrying about how you are going to retain or earn British Airways Executive Club status next year, BA Holidays can help.

 - you only need to pay a deposit now with the balance not due until a few weeks before departure

 The only real downside is that BA Holidays flights do not earn On Business points in the SME loyalty scheme, assuming that the On Business website ever comes back.

-I think it is worth having a serious think about how you can use this BA Holidays offer to put you well on your way to Executive Club status next year.
+I think it is worth having a serious think about how you can use this BA Holidays offer to put yourself well on the way to Executive Club status next year.

 You can learn more about the double tier points offer on the BA Holidays website here.

 How to earn Avios from UK credit cards (September 2023)

 As a reminder, there are various ways of earning Avios points from UK credit cards.
 Many cards also have generous sign-up bonuses!

 In February 2022, Barclaycard launched two exciting new Barclaycard Avios Mastercard cards with a bonus of up to 25,000 Avios.
 You can apply here.